 Can I change the due date on my bill?

-The PUA bills four different rate districts throughout the month and we are not able to change the billing due date for individual customers.
+The PUA bills two different rate districts throughout the month and we are not able to change the billing due date for individual customers.

 Does the PUA read meters every month?